SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ChoosingBetweenClassesAndStructures.rst

     -> var ovenTemperature = roomTemperature
     << // ovenTemperature : Temperature = REPL.Temperature

-When you go to turn on the oven like before, you change the temperature of the room as well:
+When you go to turn on the oven, you accidentally change the temperature of the room as well:

 .. testcode:: choosingbetweenclassesandstructureshypothetical